jayo86/handbroke-media-server/arr_update.md

 Scripts are idempotent.

 ### Steps
-Add the following to the server and run when update's are available
+1. Obtain your Sonarr's and Raddar's API keys.

-[radarr_update.sh](scripts/radarr_update.sh)<br>
+2. Add the following to the server and run when update's are available [radarr_update.sh](scripts/radarr_update.sh)<br>
 [sonarr_update.sh](scripts/sonarr_update.sh)